One of the most unforgettable experiences your kids can have in the UAE is to go desert camping

 - Camping on some Dubai beaches you need a permit from Dubai Municipality

-- Only go off road in convoy in case one of you gets stuck
+- Only go off-road in a convoy in case one of you gets stuck

 - Always travel with a full tank of petrol